Lecture by Toshiko Mori

 She participates in international symposia and conferences and has lectured at universities across the country and around the world.
-Her recent lectures include “Cocktails and Conversation” at the Center for Architecture in New York, “Transforming Communities through Architecture” at the Japan Society in New York; and the Topaz Medallion keynote address at the 2019 AIA Conference on Architecture, “Blueprint for a Better Future” in Las Vegas, and keynote speaker at the 2019 AIA Women’s Leadership Summit.
+Her recent lectures include the opening lecture of the University of British Columbia School of Architecture and Landscape Architecture’s 2020 Spring Lecture Series; “Cocktails and Conversation” at the Center for Architecture in New York; “Transforming Communities through Architecture” at the Japan Society in New York; the Topaz Medallion keynote address at the 2019 AIA Conference on Architecture in Las Vegas; and the keynote speech at the 2019 AIA Women’s Leadership Summit.

-Recently, Nikkei Business listed her as one of 50 Japanese Changing the World; Newsweek Japan listed her as one of 100 Japanese the World Respects; and Forbes Japan featured her as one of 100 Self Made Women.
+Nikkei Business recently listed Mori as one of 50 Japanese Changing the World; Newsweek Japan listed her as one of 100 Japanese People the World Respects; and Forbes Japan featured her as one of 100 Self Made Women.
 Her work was featured in the March issue of Monocle, in “Japan, Only the Best: The Nation Making a Difference in the World,” and was featured in Iconic Women of Design, a video series by the New York Times’ T Brand Studio.
-Her writing has appeared in A+U, The PLAN, and the World Economic Forum Agenda blog, among other publications.
+Her writing has appeared in A+U, The PLAN, and the World Economic Forum Agenda blog.
 She also contributes a column, “Creating the Future” for the quarterly Hearst publication, Richesse.
-Her projects have been the focus of several publications, including the February 2020 issue of A+U magazine and upcoming monograph from ArchiTangle, entitled Observations.
+This year, the firm published two new monographs, one for A+U magazine’s February 2020 issue, and another with ArchiTangle titled Toshiko Mori Architect: Observations.